Gannett will furlough workers at more than 100 newspapers over next three months - The Boston Globe

 Advertising is another industry expected to face hard times as the economic woes wrought by the virus begin to settle.
 A record 3.3 million Americans filed for unemployment last week, a number experts expect to rise this week as job losses hit white-collar workers, collapsing consumer demand.
 That may well kneecap many advertising campaigns as individuals and businesses tighten their belts and hunker down for a painful few months.

-Bascobert said he will not take a salary until the furloughs are reversed and that Gannett's executive team would take a 25% pay cut.
+Bascobert said he will not take a salary until the furloughs are reversed and that Gannett’s executive team would take a 25 percent pay cut.
 Wadsworth said the company hoped this round of cutbacks would avert more involuntary furloughs past the coming quarter.

 Advertisement